 We have information security policies and procedures to protect Personal Information from unauthorized access, alteration, disclosure or destruction and have several layers of security measures appropriate for the type and sensitivity of the data.

 Your personal data is stored by us on our servers (in the U.S. and the U.K.) and on the servers of the cloud-based services and I.T. service providers we engage, as well as in physical forms in our office and at backup and archival facilities.
 We retain data as per our data retention policy and regulatory data retention requirements.
 For more information on where and how long your personal data is stored, and for more information on your rights of erasure and portability, please contact us at email@example.com.

 Your Rights and How to access and manage your personal Information

 GDPR and U.K. Data Protection Act

 For the data subjects based in the E.U., EEA and the U.K., if you wish to confirm that Frost & Sullivan is processing your personal data or for accessing the personal data we may have about you, please contact us at firstname.lastname@example.org.

 You have a right to request correction of inaccurate information, deletion of Information, and to instruct us to stop processing your Information.
 If you’d like more information or would like to make such a request, please contact us at email@example.com.

-When using cloud software providers to provide you with the services, personal data may be required to be stored outside of EEA if the servers or backup facilities of such cloud providers located outside of EEA.
-We verify that any data transfer outside of EEA is subject to E.U. adequacy requirements, Standard Contractual Clauses, E.U. model privacy clauses or Binding Corporate Rules.
+We verify that any data transfer outside of EEA or UK is subject to E.U. or UK adequacy requirements, Standard Contractual Clauses, UK International Data Transfer Agreements, or Binding Corporate Rules.
 We may transfer data necessary for the performance of a contract between us.
 In situations where data needs to be transferred to a country or a region where these measures do not apply, we will seek explicit consent from you before making such a transfer.